Jimbly/dcexjam2025/README.md

 * simultaneously: B ready'd by moving into battle zone.
 A attacked and killed entity (didn't think B was in zone at start of attack, showed in-zone by the time attack action was ack'd). now both are not in a battle zone, B still flagged as ready.  both A and B tick (a different set of) the AI and try to un-flag B as being ready

 Post-jam? fixes:
+* wider hats/books at least in inventory
 * clicking on viewport to move into tower and releasing activates button
 * controller support (triggers to toggle selected skill?)
 * player names over heads
-* use floaters to show player numbers on floors
-* wider hats/books at least in inventory
 * dither instead of blur for menuUp()
 * fix single entity force_kick pingponging
 * battlezone: maybe kick to menu if skipped 3 times in a row